AccelNA/timeLogs/application_flux_architecture.md

 The **app.js** folder is the entry point to this application.
 This fils contains all routing operation and multiple view render operations are held.
 The **components** folder treated as view part in flux architecture.
 Some configuration required in our application, that is included in **config** folder.
 All REST operations are handled by **GET.js** file, which is included in **RESTService** folder.

-The view part components are in **component** folder.
+The user view part are in **component** folder.
 Reusable component keep as file inside the **component** folder and folder is treated as module of the application.

+All the operation for view part is handled by **stores** folder.
+Each Modules have one file in stores folder.

+Dispatcher is the central part of flux architecture.
+It is handle all the operation and make relationship between action and view part.